Skip to content

 • Desktop — A native app that combines a visual workspace with access to local files and local workflows

 Many teams use more than one surface.
-For example, you might connect repositories and review work in Cloud, use the CLI for local implementation, and use VS Code when you want Cosine inside your editor.
+For example, you might connect repositories and review work in Cloud, use the CLI for local implementation, and use Desktop when you want a visual workspace on your machine.

 Surfaces and environments answer different questions: